Akazu ware Akazu Yaki

-The characteristic of Akazu Ware is that this is where the genuine technique of enamel application first began, even among Japan’s six old famous kilns.
-Enamel, which is a traditional handicraft, started from ash glaze in the Heian Period, after which iron glaze and koseto glaze appeared in the Kamakura Period, and by the beginning of the Edo Period there were 7 types of established glazing techniques.
-Also, at the same time, 12 types of decorating techniques were also developed, including inka (flower printing) where patterns are embossed and kushime (comb marks) where wavy forms, dotted lines and swirl patterns are drawn, and even today the thousand-year-old traditions of Akazu Ware continue.
+This craft was the first to use the technique of glaze enamel application, even among Japan’s Six Ancient Kilns.
+This started from ash glaze in the Heian period (794-1185), after which iron glaze and koseto glaze appeared in the Kamakura period (1185–1333), and by the beginning of the Edo period (1603-1868) there were seven types of established glazing techniques.
+Also, twelve types of decorating techniques were developed, including flower printing, where patterns are embossed and comb marks, where wavy forms, dotted lines, and swirl patterns are drawn.

-Going into the Momoyama Period, the appearance of enamels such as kiseto glaze, shino glaze and oribe glaze, together with the growth of tea ceremonies and flower arrangement, led to Akazu Ware being treated as a priceless treasure, particularly in relation to its tea bowls.
-Elegant iron decoration that evokes the Momoyama Period is produced even today as the leading example of Akazu Ware.
-When the Tokugawa Shogunate appeared and the Edo Period began, the Owari Domain began to be established around Nagoya Castle.
-As the official kiln of the Owari Domain, Akazu Ware came to be produced in large quantities in forms ranging from high-grade tea utensils to tableware for everyday use.
+Going into the Azuchi-Momoyama period (1568-1600), the appearance of enamels such as kiseto glaze, shino glaze and oribe glaze, together with the growth of tea ceremonies and flower arrangement, led to Akazu ware being treated as a priceless treasure, particularly tea bowls.
+Elegant pieces with iron decorations that evoke the Azuchi-Momoyama period are still produced today.
+The Owari domain was established around Nagoya Castle during the beginning of the Edo period (1603-1868).
+As the official kiln of the Owari domain, Akazu ware came to be produced in large quantities in forms ranging from high-grade tea utensils to tableware for everyday use.

-There are now more than 60 traditional kilns in Seto City, and the area has grown to become Japan’s largest ceramics center.
+There are now more than sixty traditional kilns in Seto, and the area has grown to become Japan’s largest ceramics center.

 General Production Process

-The first process is producing the clay.
-Motoyamakibushi clay, gairome clay, Akazu mountain clay and other Seto-produced clays are used.
-The excavated clay and stones are grinded and sieved, and then soaked in water.
-Once the fine clay gathered at the top has been separated, the clay is laid down for a while inside a dark cellar called a muro.
-The clay that has been laid down is then retrieved, and air that has accumulated inside the clay is expelled by pushing with the feet or hands.
-Thereafter, the clay is twisted and diligently kneaded.
+The first process is producing the clay with material from Seto, like Motoyamakibushi clay, gairome clay, and Akazu mountain clay.
+The excavated clay and stones are ground, sieved, and then soaked in water.
+Once the clay gathered at the top has separated, it is placed for a while in a drying cabinet called a muro.
+The clay is then retrieved and air that has accumulated inside is expelled by pushing with hands or feet.
+Then, the clay is twisted and kneaded.

 - 2. Casting